Last updated May 2026

 - Loop lever is big enough to look weird with a glove on

 This is the gun your AR-15 friends stop making jokes about.
 Threaded barrel, M-LOK handguard, ghost ring sights, full-length rail, suppressor-ready out of the box.
-Ruger took the 336 platform, modernized everything you would actually want to modernize, and somehow kept the rifle balanced enough that it does not feel like a brick.
+Ruger took the 336 platform, modernized everything you would actually want to modernize, and somehow kept the rifle balanced enough that it doesn’t feel like a brick.

 The first time I shouldered one I expected it to be top-heavy and lever-clunky.
-It is neither, and after a hundred rounds at the bench the trigger broke clean enough that I started thinking about a suppressor purchase.
+It’s neither, and after a hundred rounds at the bench the trigger broke clean enough that I started thinking about a suppressor purchase.
 The polymer stock is light, The polymer stock is light, the cheek riser actually adjusts to a real scope height, and the threaded muzzle pairs perfectly with subsonic .30-30 loads if you want to play with a can.
 For hog hunters and brush hunters who want a modern lever gun without giving up the .30-30 ammo they already have, this is the one.

 You can also go full traditionalist and screw a brake on instead.
 Either way, the threaded muzzle gives you options nobody else in the segment offers from the factory.